mobizt/FirebaseClient/README.md

 - `GSMNetwork`

-This `GSMNetwork` class is used for [TinyGSMClient](https://github.com/vshymanskyy/TinyGSM) library.
+The `GSMNetwork` class can be used only with [TinyGSMClient](https://github.com/vshymanskyy/TinyGSM) library.

-As required by the TinyGSMClient library, one of GSM module macro should be defined in the sketch.
+As TinyGSMClient library requirement, one of GSM module macro should be defined in the sketch.

 For example, for SIM7600 module, the macro `TINY_GSM_MODEM_SIM7600` should be defined.

 > [!IMPORTANT]
 > The GSM module macros e.g. `TINY_GSM_MODEM_SIM7600` should be defined in [src/Config.h](/src/Config.h) or in your own defined config at [src/UserConfig.h](/src) or adding `TINY_GSM_MODEM_SIM7600` in compiler build flags.

-The class constructor parameter are following.
+The class parameters are included the following.

 ```cpp
 GSMNetwork::GSMNetwork(<modem>, <gsm_pin>, <apn>, <user>, <password>)
 ```

 `<modem>` The pointer to TinyGsm modem object.
-Modem should be initialized and/or set mode before transfering data.
+Modem should be initialized and/or set the mode before transfering the data.

 `<gsm_pin>` The SIM pin.